What is RDP?

-What is RDP?
-RDP stands for “Remote Desktop Protocol”.
-Sounds complex, but it’s not.
-It’s a Microsoft licensed technology that’s available for a large range of computers, tablets and other devices, including most Windows and Mac computers, iPads and iPhones, Android devices, and systems running Linux or Unix.
+RDP stands for “Remote Desktop Protocol” and it’s a Microsoft licensed technology that essentially allows you to connect from your device to another computer over the internet.
+The technology is available for a large range of computers, tablets and other devices, including most Windows and Mac computers, iPads and iPhones, Android devices, and systems running Linux or Unix.

 There are many obvious advantages to this – like being able to access a Windows program from an iOS device or a Mac, to being able to run software that requires powerful processors and lots of memory from a minimally configured workstation.
 The concept further allows system managers to install and manage key software, such as ERP software, on a single computer (the server) and not have to install and refresh that software on dozens or hundreds of individual workstations.

 Logically, then, RDP is frequently used to make software available on the cloud/SaaS as is the case with Blue Link.
 Blue Link’s software is installed on our powerful servers and equipment and managed by our team of in-house experts.
 Your company can then access the system using RDP from your own devices either at your office or while working remotely.

 There are many definitions, but the one I like is “life without a hard drive”.
 Basically the cloud is a term for using software, and saving and retrieving data, files, and information, from computers, storage devices and servers that you neither own nor see, but that you access remotely over the Internet.
 To be clear, these programs and this data is stored on hard drives, and run on computers, but they are typically physically located in a data center somewhere else, and in many cases are spread geographically among multiple servers and storage arrays.
 And there are numerous ways to interact with the cloud, including your web browser, RDP, specific tools like music streaming apps, and many others.